rfo909/CFT/README.md

 /FilesMatch
 ```

+*Note* that the two ".hash" are function calls on the File objects received as parameters.
+Parantheses are optional when no arguments.

-Functions are collected in script files, and can call each other, as well as functions in
+Functions are collected in script files, and can call each other, functions in
-other scripts, and functions inside library objects.
+other scripts, and member functions inside library objects.
+Scripts contain no state, and are just
+a way of organizing code.
+Each script essentially is a name space.

 - 70+ library object types
 - 390+ library functions